 Johnson’s progressive ideas were not popular, but he continued to lobby his views, and even appealed to Congress and the U.S. Chamber of Commerce.
 Although his proposal was never adopted by the U.S. government, Johnson decided to lead by example and offered a 5% wage increase to all Johnson & Johnson employees in 1933.

-Drafted by Robert Wood Johnson in 1943—just before the company went public in 1944—Our Credo is one of the earliest corporate social responsibility statements of its kind.
+Drafted by General Robert Wood Johnson in 1943—just before the company went public in 1944—Our Credo is one of the earliest corporate social responsibility statements of its kind.

 Its four tenets guide the company’s business practices to this day by establishing its core responsibilities: to the doctors, nurses, patients and consumers who use its products; to the larger community; to its stockholders—and, of course, to its employees.
 Our Credo promises that employees must feel secure in their jobs, receive fair compensation, and have equal opportunity for development and advancement, among other rights.